 Donna's Mini Dwarf Mugo (Pinus mugo 'Donna's Mini'): A dense low mounded, miniature evergreen reaching 12 to 18 feet high and 18 to 24 inches wide.

-Slowmound Mugo Pine (Pinus mugo 'Slowmound): Rounded, 2 to 3 feet high and wide.
+Slowmound Dwarf Mugo pine (Pinus mugo 'Slowmound): Rounded, 2 to 3 feet high and wide.
 Dark green folage, excellent for rock gardens.

-White Bud Dwarf Mugo Pine (Pinus mugo 'White Bud'): A 2 to 3 foot high and wide, low mounded dwarf evergreen.
+White Bud Dwarf Mugo pine (Pinus mugo 'White Bud'): A 2 to 3 feet high and wide, low mounded dwarf evergreen.
 Dark needles have a white, waxy winter bud coating adding winter interest.